notaryproject/specifications/signature-specification.md

 #### Standard attributes

 - **Signing time**: The time at which the signature was generated.
 Though this claim is signed by the signing key, it’s considered unauthenticated as a signer can modify local time and manipulate this claim.
 More details [here](#signing-time).
-- **Expiry** (critical): An OPTIONAL claim that indicates that the artifact referenced in the payload is within “best by use” date, as defined by the signer.
+- **Expiry** (critical): An OPTIONAL claim that provides a “best by use” time for the artifact, as defined by the signer.
 More details [here](#expiry).
-- **Content type** (critical): The content type of the payload.
-Notary currently supports OCI descriptor of a subject manifest as the payload, supported value is `application/vnd.cncf.oras.artifact.descriptor.v1+json`, other payload types MAY be supported in future.
-This is a REQUIRED claim.
+- **Content type** (critical): A REQUIRED clain that indicates the content type of the payload.
+Notary currently a payload that contains the OCI descriptor of a subject manifest as the payload, the supported value is `application/vnd.cncf.notary.payload.v1+json`, other payload types MAY be supported in future.
 - **Client identifier**: The version of a client (e.g. Notation) that produced the signature.
 This is an OPTIONAL claim.
 It uses the following format `{client}/{version}` e.g. “notation/1.0.0”.
 This claim in intended to be used for diagnostic and troubleshooting purposes.

 ### Unsigned Attributes